 - The sales reps were mobile workers and were finding it quite difficult to take out time for training.
 The nature of work made it logistically hard to arrange classroom training sessions that the sales reps could benefit from.

 Second, Cardinal Health was receiving repetitive support queries even after training sessions were held, indicating a gap in knowledge retention.
 A huge amount of time and effort that could be invested in solving more complex queries was being spent in answering simple, repetitive queries.

 Third, the Salesforce training sessions focused more on why it was important for sales reps to use Salesforce rather than show them how to use the application.
-With sessions being more theoretical than practical, the sales reps were at a loss when it came to actually using the Salesforce application.
+With sessions being more theoretical than practical, the sales reps were at a loss when it came to actually use the Salesforce application.